brimdata/super/book/src/super-sql/types/string.md

 must be escaped.

-In SQL expressions, the quotation mark is a single quote character (`'`) and in pipe expressions, the quoatation mark may be either single quote or double quote (`"`).
+In SQL expressions, the quotation mark is a single quote character (`'`) and in pipe expressions, the quotation mark may be either single quote or double quote (`"`).

 In single-quote strings, the single-quote character must